mathjax/MathJax-docs/dynamic.rst

-MathJax is designed to be included via a ``<script>`` tag in the ``<head>`` section of your HTML document, and it does rely on being part of the original document in that it uses an ``onload`` or ``DOMContentLoaded`` event handler to synchronize its actions with the loading of the page.
-If you wish to insert MathJax into a document after it has been loaded, that will normally occur *after* the page's ``onload`` handler has fired, and prior to version 2.0, MathJax had to be told not to wait for the page ``onload`` event by calling :meth:`MathJax.Hub.Startup.onload()` by hand.
-That is no longer necessary, as MathJax v2.0 detects whether the page is already available and when it is, it processes it immediately rather than waiting for an event that has already happened.
+MathJax is designed to be included via a ``<script>`` tag in the ``<head>`` section of your HTML document, and it does rely on being part of the original document in that it uses an ``onload`` event handler to synchronize its actions with the loading of the page.
+If you wish to insert MathJax into a document after it has been loaded, that will normally occur *after* the page's ``onload`` handler has fired, and so MathJax will not be able to tell if it is safe for it to process the contents of the page.
+Indeed, it will wait forever for its ``onload`` handler to fire, and so will never process the page.

+To solve this problem, you will need to call MathJax's ``onload`` handler yourself, to let it know that it is OK to typeset the mathematics on the page.
+You accomplish this by calling the :meth:`MathJax.Hub.Startup.onload()` method as part of your MathJax startup script.
+To do this, you will need to give MathJax an in-line configuration, so you will not be able to use the ``config/MathJax.js`` file (though you can add it to your in-line configuration's `config` array).

 Here is an example of how to load and configure MathJax dynamically: